GrantBossa/Project-Building-Excel-to-SQL-Program/README.md

 # Excel-to-SQL
- Sdev 1100 files for converting excel files to CSV
+ Sdev 1100 files for converting Excel files to CSV